tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

 #.
 Install the ``unzip`` utility.

-.. _cartridge_templates:
+.. _cartridge-templates:

 --------------------------------------------------------------------------------
 Application templates
 --------------------------------------------------------------------------------

-Tarantool Cartridge provides you with two templates that help set up the application development environment:
+Tarantool Cartridge provides you with two templates that help instantly set up the application development environment:

-* ``cluster``, for a cluster-aware application;
-* ``plain``, for an application that runs on a single or multiple independent Tarantool instances, e.g. acting as a proxy to third-party databases.
+* ``plain``, for developing an application that runs on a single or multiple independent Tarantool instances (e.g. acting as a proxy to third-party databases) -- that's what you could do before, :ref:`without Tarantool Cartridge <app_server-creating_app>`, but now it's more convenient.
+* ``cartridge``, for developing a cluster-aware application -- this is an exclusive feature of Tarantool Cartridge.

 To create a project based on either template, in any directory say:

 .. code-block:: console

+    # plain application
+    $ .rocks/bin/plain create --name <app_name> /path/to/

+    # - OR -

     # cluster application
-    you@yourmachine $ .rocks/bin/cartridge create --name <app_name> /path/to/
+    $ .rocks/bin/cartridge create --name <app_name> /path/to/

-    # plain application
-    you@yourmachine $ .rocks/bin/plain create --name <app_name> /path/to/

-This will automatically set up a Git repository in a new ``<app_name>/`` directory, tag it with :ref:`version <cartridge_versioning>` ``0.1.0``, and put the necessary files into it (see default files for each template below).
+This will automatically set up a Git repository in a new ``<app_name>/`` directory, tag it with :ref:`version <cartridge-versioning>` ``0.1.0``, and put the necessary files into it (read about default files for each template below).

 In this Git repository, you can develop the application (by simply editing the default files provided by the template), plug the necessary modules, and then easily pack everything to deploy on your server(s).

-.. _cartridge_template_plain:
+.. _cartridge-template-plain:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Plain template